Dale Bozzio: Missing Persons

-Bozzio, along with Zappa touring guitarist Warren Cuccurullo and Terry Bozzio who had been one of Zappa's drummers, founded Missing Persons in 1980.
+Bozzio, along with Zappa touring guitarist Warren Cuccurullo and Terry Bozzio, who had been one of Zappa's drummers, founded Missing Persons in 1980.
 Missing Persons had multiple hits during the first half of the 1980s and disbanded in 1986, shortly after the release of their third album titled Color in Your Life (1986).

 Bozzio continued to record and perform after the breakup of the original Missing Persons band.
 During the early 1990s, she toured with her own group using the band name and performing Missing Persons songs.
 In June 2005, Missing Persons featuring Dale Bozzio appeared on week five of the NBC show Hit Me Baby One More Time.

 Dale and Missing Persons were referenced in season 2 of the CW TV network show iZombie in 2015.
 A recurring character played by Jessica Harmon is FBI agent Dale Bozzio, who works on missing persons cases.

+Missing Persons released their first album of completely original material in 37 years, Hollywood Lie, on November 10, 2023.

 Solo career

 Bozzio's solo album Riot in English was released in 1988 on Prince's Paisley Park Records, under the mononym Dale.
 The lead single "Simon Simon" reached #33 on the Billboard dance chart.

 New Wave Sessions was released on October 9, 2007, on compact disc by Cleopatra Records.
 The album included new versions of the Missing Persons hits "Words" and "Destination Unknown", and covers of the 1980s songs "Funkytown", "Der Kommissar", "Turning Japanese", "I Know What Boys Like", and "Girls Just Wanna Have Fun".

 In 2010, Bozzio's Make Love Not War album and Talk Talk EP was released on Electrik Blue Records.

 In 2014, Bozzio's Missing in Action was released on Cleopatra Records.

 In 2020, she released her second solo album as Missing Persons titled Dreaming.
-It contains mostly covers of some classic rock / pop songs from 1960s, 1970s and 1980s decades.
+It mostly covers classic rock/pop songs from the 1960s, 1970s, and 1980s.

-Influences and influence upon other artists
+Influences

 Bozzio was influenced by black and white film era stars including Jean Harlow and Marlene Dietrich.
 She was also influenced by Judy Garland, and Frank Zappa.
 For her work with Missing Persons, Bozzio drew inspiration from the screen images of black and white era actresses; however, she incorporated color into her presentation.

 Her influence was behind Gelvin Guitars SSM guitar they made specifically for her with a Spring Session M theme to it.